vuejs/eslint-plugin-vue/docs/rules/no-setup-props-reactivity-loss.md

 description: disallow usages that lose the reactivity of `props` passed to `setup`
 since: v9.17.0
 ---
 # vue/no-setup-props-reactivity-loss

 > disallow usages that lose the reactivity of `props` passed to `setup`

 ## :book: Rule Details

-This rule reports the destructuring, member expression or conditional expression of `props` passed to `setup` causing the value to lose reactivity.
+This rule reports the destructuring or member expression of `props` passed to `setup` causing the value to lose reactivity.

 <eslint-code-block :rules="{'vue/no-setup-props-reactivity-loss': ['error']}">